AlecKazakova/alecstrong.com/content/posts/multiple-dialects.md

 ## Grammar Kit

-SQLDelight is a compiler, so it relies heavily on a lexer which takes text and turns it into tokens, and a parser which takes those tokens and turns it into a tree of rules (abstract syntax tree or AST).
+SQLDelight is a compiler, so it relies heavily on a lexer which takes text and turns them into tokens, and a parser which takes those tokens and turns them into a tree of rules (abstract syntax tree or AST).
 ASTs become the API that your compiler or any other tools use to interact with source code.
 This is how IntelliJ works, but it requires strict adherence to its own AST interface called PSI.
 JetBrains definitely has extremely comprehensive parsers for all kinds of SQL dialects which produce PSI, but since DataGrip is proprietary it's all closed source and I have to